AnkitAhlwat/Breakly/README.md

 ## General Info
 This browser based web application to ...
-* Hi I'm Cassidy, i am excited for this project as we will explore mental health
+* Hi I'm Cassidy, i am excited for this project as we will explore mental health.

 ## Technologies
 Technologies used for this project: